-More and more of us are searching for the most efficient way to get lean, get conditioned, and get that beach ready body right?
+More and more of us are searching for the most efficient way to get lean, get conditioned, and incorporate healthy eating into our gym routine to get that beach ready body right?
 With the likes of Joe Wicks, and other insta-famous personal trainers, all over the news just now, there’s no wonder that HIIT has become a HIT!

 I can’t promise that this type of training is a walk in a park, but it sure does get results, but only if you take onboard the right nutrition and nutrients too.

 But what is high intensity interval training?

 High intensity interval training (HIIT) is when you alternate between high and low intensity exercise(s) or between high intensity exercise and a short period of rest.

 For example, 30 seconds of bodyweight squats with 15 seconds rest over 8 sets is interval training.
 Or a set of burpees followed by kettlebell swings.
 If you’ve ever done a proper HIIT session, you know that alternating bodyweight conditioning exercises for 15 minutes can be a lot more challenging than a 30 minute run on the treadmill.

 Why does high intensity interval training work so well?

 It’s physiologically and mentally impossible to sustain maximal intensities during exercise for an extended amount of time.
 This is because of how our bodies use fuel.
 So you must get your nutrition spot on, to propel your body into a HIIT session.